jia1/jia1.github.io/content/posts/internship-thursdays.md

 Passion.
 Never do what you don't like.

-There was one question which I prepared for but it wasn't asked.
+Last but not least, there was one question which I prepared for but it wasn't asked.
 Here you go:

 > How did you prepare for internships back then?